SMHAbdulAziz/ferdinand-arts-gallery/SECURITY_FEATURES.md

 ## Overview

-Three new security and UX features have been added:
+Four key features have been implemented:

 1. **Remember Me on This Device** - Persistent login with secure cookies
 2. **Google reCAPTCHA v3** - Human verification to prevent bot attacks
 3. **International Phone Validation** - Accurate phone number validation for all countries
+4. **User Profile Management** - Keep contact and address information up-to-date

 ---